krishnac7/IotImageAnalysis/README.md

 This project is a how-to guide on using Watson Visual Recognition service to analyse an image and based on a trigger word then send a event command to IoT Device.In this example node-red is used to create an image upload form which sends the image to Watson Visual Recognition and trigger an iot device whenever fire is detected in the image.

+ # NOTE: Please check the Video tutorial at the bottom if you have issues.

 1. Login/signup in to your [IBM Cloud Account](https://www.ibm.com/cloud/)
 2. Goto Catalog and create the following services:
 * [Internet of things Platform starter](https://console.bluemix.net/catalog/starters/internet-of-things-platform-starter)